Quantcast

 Lobelia

-For aiding acute attacks of anxiety and tension, use small, frequently repeated doses.
+Note on Lobelia: For aiding acute attacks of anxiety and tension, use small, frequently repeated doses.
 We have used a half eyedropperful every two or three minutes until panic and tension are reduced and the body starts to relax.
-Like kava, large doses can bring on a state of profound relaxation, but they are also likely to make a person throw up.
+Large doses can bring on a state of profound relaxation, but they are also likely to make a person throw up.

-Licorice root is another valuable herb for treating stress and anxiety.
 Licorice sustains the kidneys, spleen, liver, stomach, and pancreas.
-It increases energy in the body but is not highly stimulating.
-Licorice helps to stabilize blood sugar levels and is useful in treating individuals who use caffeine and other substances that tend to vacillate the adrenals, forcing them to work harder.
-It improves stamina and endurance.
+Licorice helps to stabilize blood sugar levels and is useful in treating individuals who use caffeine and other substances that tend to vacillate the adrenals.
 Licorice substantially reduces sugar cravings.
-For blood sugar problems, stress, or weak adrenals take two capsules with breakfast, two capsules with lunch, and two capsules with a midafternoon snack if fatigued in the afternoon.
+For blood sugar problems, stress, or weak adrenals. take two capsules with breakfast, two capsules with lunch, and two capsules with a midafternoon snack if fatigued in the afternoon

 Take one tablet three times a day to calm the nerves.